 - Verify token addresses before adding them to your wallet

-- Use official wallet apps from trusted sources
+- Use official wallet apps from trusted sources only

 - Keep some SOL in your wallet for transaction fees